Funder: California Health Care Foundation and Blue Shield of California Foundation

 III.
 Advancing VBP Arrangements with FQHCs in California

 Speaker: Kurt Hubler, Chief Network Officer, Inland Empire Health Plan, California

-J. Sayles will provide an overview of Inland Empire Health Plan’s shared savings initiative as well as discuss why advancing VBP arrangements with FQHCs is important for health plans.
+J. Sayles provided an overview of Inland Empire Health Plan’s shared savings initiative as well as discussed why advancing VBP arrangements with FQHCs is important for health plans.

 IV.
 Moderated Q&A